TheRealMarcusChiu/personal-website-2/content/tinkering/2025-08-16/index.md

 +++
 date = '2025-08-16T00:00:00-05:00'
 draft = false
-title = "Alert Me on Disk Full"
+title = "Alert Me on Disk Full  (Telegraf + InfluxDB + Grafana)"
 +++

 # Problem

-I have about 40 linux containers running, and I want to be notified when any of the containers used up a majority of its disk space.
+I have about 40 linux containers running, and I want to be notified when any of my containers are close to maxing out its disk space.

 # Solution

 I've decided to use the (Telegraf + Influx + Grafana) stack again.
-Previously, I've used it for [monitoring server temperatures](/tinkering/2025-08-13/).
+Previously, I've used it for [alerting me on high temperatures](/tinkering/2025-08-13/).

-So here goes configuring 40 plus linux containers...
+So here goes configuring another 40 plus linux containers...

-Look how beautiful are my alerts :) of course, I've automated to set up.
+Look how beautiful my alerts are :)

 ![alt](assets/1.jpeg)